SalesforceLabs/ActionPlansV4/README.md

 ## Best Practices: How to Import

 Import is also simple.
 Navigate to the "Import Template" tab.
-Select the file you want to import using "Browse" and once you’ve found it click on "Import Template."
+Select the file you want to import using "Browse" and once you've found it click on "Import Template."

 ![](sfdx-source/LabsActionPlans/main/default/staticresources/ActionPlan_Resources/about_images/ActionPlanTemplate-import-2.png)

 ## (Optional) Sample Action Plan Template Import

-This repository also includes a sample Action Plan Template file, which you can import on the appropriate tab.
-You may download [New Customr Onboarding](https://github.com/SalesforceLabs/ActionPlansV4/blob/main/data/Export%20-%20New%20Customer%20Onboarding.xml) from GitHub, or you can find it in this SFDX project in the `data` folder.
+This repository also includes sample Action Plan Template files, which you can import on the appropriate tab.
+You may download [New Customer Onboarding](https://github.com/SalesforceLabs/ActionPlansV4/blob/main/data/Export%20-%20New%20Customer%20Onboarding.xml) or [Trade Show Follow Up](https://github.com/SalesforceLabs/ActionPlansV4/blob/main/data/Trade%20Show%20Follow%20Up.xml) from GitHub, or you can find it in this SFDX project in the `data` folder.